Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

+Before proving this lemma, we emphasize that the condition that $C$ is contained in the closure of the outer face of $G$ does not imply the second condition—namely, that $G$ lies in the interior of $C$.
+These two properties will be important for identifying large free sets in general planar graphs.
+In particular, they ensure that $C$ can closely follow the outer face of an induced outerplane subgraph of a planar graph.

-Since $G$ is edge-maximal and $n\geq 4$, the boundary of the outer face is a cycle, denoted by $O$.
+\begin{proof}[Proof of \cref{outerplanar_is}] Since $G$ is biconnected and $n\geq 4$, the boundary of the outer face is a cycle, denoted by $O$.
+We may assume that $G$ is edge-maximal so that the boundary of each inner face of $G$ is a cycle of length $3$.
 Consider a set $S\subseteq V(G)$ that has the following two properties: $G[S]$ induces a forest of paths and all the edges of $G[S]$ lie on $O$.
 It is easy to see that every such set $S$ is a proper-good set of $G$.
 Moreover, it is not hard to produce a proper-good curve that is contained in the closure of the outer face of $G$ and contains the vertices and edges of $G[S]$ by closely tracing the outer face of $G$.

 We now prove that $G$ has such a set $S$ of claimed size.
-Let $T$ denote the weak dual of $G$. $T$ is a tree on at least two vertices since $n\geq 4$.
-Each vertex of $T$ has a degree $1$, $2$ or $3$, so $T$ is a binary tree.
+Let $T$ denote the weak dual of $G$.
+Then $T$ is a tree on at least two vertices since $n\geq 4$.
+Each vertex of $T$ has degree $1$, $2$ or $3$, so $T$ is a binary tree.
 Let $t_1$ and $t_3$ denote the number of degree $1$ and degree $3$ vertices in $T$, respectively.
 It is well known that in every binary tree $t_1=t_3+2$.